 Sunday Monday Tuesday Wednesday Thursday Friday Saturday Remember: Did you schedule a kindergarten physical, eye and dental exams?
-Sort coins into groups by color and size.
 Color Tuesday Find something black in your clothes.
 Have your child invite a friend over and play a game.
 Library Day Take a walk around the path at the library after you check out books.
-Discuss your family's favorite food.
+Discuss your 4 family's favorite food.
 Find things around the house that are square or circular.
 Take a walk and count the flowers you see.
-How many clothes can you put on all by yourself?
+How many clothes 7 can you put on all by yourself?
 Color Tuesday Find something black outside.
 Walk like a penguin.
-What other animal is black & white?
+9 What other animal is black & white?
 Library Day Ask for books about summer fun.
-Have a picnic in the backyard.
+Have a picnic in the 11 backyard.
 Play "Simon Says."
-Focus on exercise activities (hopping, bending over, touching toes).
-Flag Day Play catch together and count as you catch the ball.
-Make an obstacle course for your bike.
+12 Focus on exercise activities (hopping, bending over, touching toes).
+Play catch together 13 and count as you catch the ball.
+Flag Day Make an obstacle course for your bike.
 Color Tuesday Find something black in a book or magazine.
 Sing "The Ants Go Marching" song.
-Library Day Ask for books about cars or trucks. write his/her name in some sand. of Summer Have a picnic with your child or play a game outside.
-Father's Day Dance together.
-Count from 1 to 10 22 or as high as your child can count.
+Library Day Ask for books about cars or trucks.
+Have your child 18 write his/her name in some sand.
+Have a picnic with your child or play a game outside.
+First Day of Summer Father's Day Dance together.
+Count from 1 to 10 21 or as high as your child can count.
 Color Tuesday Find something black in the kitchen.
 Name words that rhyme with "can."
 Library Day Ask for books that have shapes in them.
-Visit the park or a beach.
-Play a game together such as "Memory" or "Go Fish."
+Visit the park or a 25 beach.
+Play a game 26 together such as "Memory" or "Go Fish."
 Help your child practice putting their shoes on.
-Find things that begin with the letter "T." Color Tuesday Find something black in your toys.
+Find things that 28 begin with the letter "T." 29 Find something black in your toys.
+Go on a scavenger hunt outside and look for things that are the color yellow, green and red.